secretstartups/handbook/content/handbook/marketing/field-marketing/_index.md

   - **Carahsoft and GitLab to leverage cadence call prior to event for moderator prep**
     - Review script and define responsibilities around hosting, muting, poll questions etc.
     - Review slides
-  - **Finalize copy for Thank you email and confirm CTA’s and resources**
+  - **Finalize copy for Thank you email and confirm CTA's and resources**
   - **Carahsoft to Load Poll questions into Zoom meeting**
   - **Day Before Event**
     - Carahsoft sends reminder email
-    - GitLab sends reminder email via meetup.com prompting RSVP’s to register if they haven’t already
+    - GitLab sends reminder email via meetup.com prompting RSVP's to register if they haven't already
     - Carahsoft confirms all poll questions are loaded
   - **Day of Event**
-    - GitLab checks meetup.com for any questions and updates invite with zoom link (in case folks want to attend but don’t want to register via Carahsoft)
+    - GitLab checks meetup.com for any questions and updates invite with zoom link (in case folks want to attend but don't want to register via Carahsoft)
     - Carahsoft and moderators to join 30 minutes early
     - Speakers to join 15 minutes early
     - Carahsoft to kick off event a couple minutes past the start time